underthehai/tp/docs/DeveloperGuide.md

 - **Alternative 2**: Require the user to switch travel plan object tabs within the travelplan to edit the specified travelplan object
   - Pros: User will not require to specify the type of travelplan object to be edited
-  - Cons: Require user to specify editing of a travelplan object or travelplan
+  - Cons: Still require user to specify editing of a travelplan object or travelplan

 ### Adding a TravelPlan or TravelPlanObject